terminological/dtrackr/vignettes/joss/paper.md

 the severity of the SARS-CoV-2 Omicron variant, versus the Delta variant against a range of hospital outcomes [@hyamsSeverityOmicron5292022].

-Although the specific example presented here is in the bio-medical domain, tracking the provenance of data is a much broader issue, and we anticipate there are many other applications for `dtrackr`.
+Although the specific example presented here is in the biomedical domain, tracking the provenance of data is a much broader issue, and we anticipate there are many other applications for `dtrackr`.